-STC offers Online, Hybrid, Web-Enhanced, Telecourses, and Videoconferencing classes.
+Distance Education Courses are offered in a variety of formats: Online, Hybrid, Web-Enhanced, Telecourses, and Videoconferencing.

-- ▶ Online coursework may be completed from any computer that has Internet access.
+- Online coursework may be completed from any computer that has Internet access.
 Some instructors require students to take exams on campus.
-Check the course list for specific information. - ► Hybrid classes divide class meeting time between the Internet and on-campus locations. - ➤ Web-Enhanced courses meet on campus as regularly scheduled and have a web component that is either required or elective at the instructor's discretion. - ▶ Telecourses are available on DVD.
+Check the course list for specific information. - Hybrid classes divide class meeting time between the Internet and on-campus locations. - Web-Enhanced courses meet on campus as regularly scheduled and have a web component that is either required or elective at the instructor's discretion. - Telecourses are available on DVD.
 Students check out the DVD's at the Campus Libraries on a semester basis and meet with their instructors about once a month.
-Some Telecourses have required online/web components.

-▶ Videoconferencing classes allow the college to offer classes that might not make at separate locations due to low enrollment.
+Some Telecourses have required online/web components. - Videoconferencing classes allow the college to offer classes that might not make at separate locations due to low enrollment.
 By using two-way interactive videoconference technology, students can attend classes at their 'home' campuses while receiving instruction and communicating with instructors and classmates from different locations.